kernel-community/kernel/docs/module-5/amazon-unbounded-search.md

 > "Amazon has not yet figured out how to extend its internal incentive structure – the incentive structure that has been so successful in keeping the company customer-obsessed – to its external platform participants: the sellers [...]
 The point is that two years ago, it was hard to think of even theoretical ways that Amazon could have been caught; today, there is an opening – a real one, of meaningful size."

-Of course, it seems unlikely that any other than Amazon will disrupt Amazon given the open, platform-driven algorithm Bezos stumbled upon and formalized around 2002.
+Of course, it seems unlikely that anyone other than Amazon will disrupt Amazon given the open, platform-driven algorithm Bezos stumbled upon and formalized around 2002.
 However, it's critical to note how powerful incentives really are - indeed, so powerful that they present the only meaningful means of competing with a business the size of Amazon.

 > "So, what is Amazon?
 It started as an unbound Walmart, an algorithm for running an unbound search for global optima in the world of physical products.
 It became a platform for adapting that algorithm to any opportunity for customer-centric value creation that it encountered.
 If it devises a way to keep its incentive structures intact as it exposes itself through its ever-expanding external interfaces, it – or its various split-off subsidiaries – will dominate the economy for a generation.
 And if not, it’ll be just another company that seemed unstoppable until it wasn’t."